Frances is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 seminars

 - “Use of technology during the covid-19 pandemic: Where are we now?”
-Seminar conducted with Christopher Johnston QC
+Seminar conducted with Christopher Johnston KC

 - Coroners court practice and how to manage cases from the legal practitioner’s perspective